Certificate of Demolition Eligibility Review

 Step 2.Gather Photos

-Take color photographs showing all sides (typically 4) of all structures larger than 1.5 stories on the property.
-This may include accessory structures such as barns, carriage houses, etc. If the site is complicated, please label photographs and provide a site plan.
+Take color photographs showing all sides (typically 4) of all structures on the property, as well as any accessory structures that are 1.5 stories tall or taller, such as barns, carriage houses, etc. If the site is complicated, please label photographs and provide a site plan, labelling all buildings proposed to be demolished.
+If more than one structure is proposed for demolition, please submit separate applications, photos and assessor records for each building.

 Photographs must be at least 300 dpi, at least 4” x 6,” and attached to the email as a jpg or pdf.
 Photographs that are thumbnails, embedded, or linked will not be accepted.
 View the Landmark Standards for Photographs(PDF, 590KB).